brentmwarren/DND-character-sheet/README.md

 -Users alignment/personality to affect background image when they are signed in (lawful good is an orderly castle, evil of some sort has a necromancer or lava in the background etc.)

+## Contributors
-Contributors (with links to their GitHub profiles) Brent Warren: https://git.generalassemb.ly/bwarren Lindsey Hiltner: https://git.generalassemb.ly/lindseyhiltner David Mcgrouther: https://git.generalassemb.ly/david-mcgrouther
+Brent Warren: https://git.generalassemb.ly/bwarren
+Lindsey Hiltner: https://git.generalassemb.ly/lindseyhiltner
+David Mcgrouther: https://git.generalassemb.ly/david-mcgrouther

+############################

 Every project must have all of the following requirements met to be considered complete:

-Data Validation: Your application should validate incoming data before entering it into the database.
+Lindsey: Data Validation: Your application should validate incoming data before entering it into the database.

-Home & About Pages: Create a landing page (homepage) that clearly explains your app's value proposition and guides the user through the "get started" funnel.
-Create an about page that includes photos and brief bios of your team members.
+David working on this: Home & About Pages: Create a landing page (homepage) that clearly explains your app's value proposition and guides the user through the "get started" funnel.

-User Experience: Ensure a pleasing and logical user experience.
+Brent: User Experience: Ensure a pleasing and logical user experience.
 Use a framework like Bootstrap to enhance and ease your CSS styling.

 Responsive Design: Make sure your app looks great on a phone or tablet.

-Heroku: Deploy your app to Heroku.
-Ensure no app secrets are exposed.

-Github: Projects must have a minimum of 60 specific commits.
+Github: Projects must have a minimum of 60 "specific" commits.

 Flexible Technical Requirements